Kiuwan logo

 What are DevSecOps tools?

 DevSecOps tools are technologies that embed security into the software development lifecycle.
-They automate processes like static application security testing (SAST), container scanning, dependency analysis, and runtime monitoring to reduce risks without slowing down delivery.
+They automate activities such as code scanning, dependency analysis, secrets detection, container security, and runtime monitoring so teams can identify risk earlier and respond faster.

 Why are DevSecOps tools important?